Clifford Mishler: Career

+Mishler was a founding member of the Token and Medal Society in 1960.
+He served as the organization's president from 1976-78, and President of the Numismatists of Wisconsin from 1974 to 1976.
+From October 1964 through 1988, Mishler was editor of the Token and Medal Society's journal.
+He was TAMS life member No. 1, and helped design the logo for the Society.

 In 1976, he wrote Coins: Questions and Answers with co-author Carl Allenbaugh, which has subsequently been re-issued several times.

 Mishler was influential in the sale of Carson City Morgan dollars from the GSA hoard, and served on the United States Assay Commission in 1973.
 He successfully lobbied for the 40% silver Eisenhower dollars to be issued for collectors from 1971 to 1978.
 His efforts also helped create the Bicentennial quarter, half and dollar coins in 1975–76.

 He served as president of the American Numismatic Association from 2009 to 2011.
-During his term, from September 2009 until August 2011, he wrote authored the "From Your President" column in the Association's journal, The Numismatist.
+During his term, from September 2009 until August 2011, he wrote the "From Your President" column in the Association's journal, The Numismatist.
+He joined the Association in 1956.

-He is still an active numismatic writer, writing "On The Scene" columns for Numismatic News as of 2022.
+He is still an active numismatic writer, writing "On The Scene" columns for Numismatic News as of 2024.
+These columns focus on Mishler's experiences in the hobby community, including attendance at coin shows and conventions, club meetings, and his other responsibilities.

+Other work

+Mishler spearheaded the effort to create the Chester L. Krause Legacy Park in Iola, Wisconsin, which opened in October 2023.
+He currently serves as president of the Iola Historical Society.

 Awards

 Mishler has received several awards including the Numismatists of Wisconsin Meritorious Service Award in 1972, Society for International Numismatics Award of Excellence in 1981, ANA Medal of Merit in 1983, Farran Zerbe Memorial Award in 1984, and Glen Smedley Memorial Award in 1991.
 He is a life member of the American Numismatic Association and life fellow of the American Numismatic Society.
 He was named Numismatist of the Year in 2002, and in 2004 he was inducted into the ANA Numismatic Hall of Fame.
 He also received the Burnett Anderson Memorial Award for Excellence in Numismatic Writing in 2005.
+In 2014, he received the Royal Canadian Numismatic Association's President's Award.

 In 2021, Mishler was named one of Coin World's Most Influential People in Numismatics.
+That same year, he was inducted into the Society of Paper Money Collectors Hall of Fame.

+The American Numismatic Association's annual "convention theme" exhibit award is named in his honor.